 Call your healthcare provider if you are confused about how to take the recommended medicines or if any of the following occur:

-- Pain that can't be managed with prescribed medications
+- Pain and headaches that can't be managed with prescribed medicines

 - Fever of more than 100.4˚F (38˚C)